 - About 3/4 teaspoon sea salt and 1/2 teaspoon pepper or more to your taste

-- *1 pound browned and seasoned ground beef, with taco seasonings if desired, to make it a main dish!
+- *1 pound browned and seasoned ground beef with taco seasonings if desired, to make it a main dish!
+Or use chicken if you have some handy.
+This is also good meatless!
 (Find safe, healthy meat here if you don't have a good local source.)

 If you have a favorite easy homemade Spanish rice, let us know how yours is different?